How to find files using Regex (Regular Expressions) in GNU/Linux and MacOs command line and do something.

 It’s great to be able to find all those files, but you should be able to do something with them once you have found them, right?

 xargs comes in.
-Let’s say you would like to remove all the jpg and png files that have
+Let’s say you would like to remove all the JPG

 SAM in the filename.